Ferdilii/motorized_macro_rail_int_fix/README.md

 The numbers above (in mm) are for the [NM-200s](https://www.amazon.com/dp/B0BXKFGLF3).

-The finger interface design should be adable to most (but not all) rail designs.
+The finger interface design should be adaptable to most (but not all) rail designs.
 The file to change is [`motor_mount/knob.scad`]() with the following variables likely being relevant: